White House removes scientist picked by Trump official to lead key climate report

 The officials, a senior scientist at USGS and another with ties to the U.S. Global Change Research Program, which coordinates the report, both spoke on the condition of anonymity because they were not authorized to discuss personnel issues.

 Officials at the White House Office of Science Technology Policy, which oversees the research program, made the decision to reassign Weatherhead, these people said.
-Jane Lubchenco, who headed the National Oceanic and Atmospheric Administration during President Barack Obama’s first term, leads climate matters at OSTP.
-The office did not immediately reply to a request for comment on the matter.
+Jane Lubchenco, who headed the National Oceanic and Atmospheric Administration during President Barack Obama’s first term, leads climate matters at the OSTP.

+The OSTP confirmed Weatherhead’s reassignment in an email.
 Weatherhead declined to comment.

 According to people with knowledge of the situation, there was friction between Weatherhead and some of the officials among the 13 agencies participating in the research program on the direction of the report.

 It came as a surprise when Weatherhead was selected to lead the assessment in November because she is considered a mainstream climate scientist and does not question the seriousness of climate change like other scientists who were installed by the Trump administration to work on the issue.
-She accepts human-induced climate change is happening and that it is a substantial physical, ecological and economic threat.
-She was picked by Kelvin Droegemeier, the director of OSTP.
+She accepts that human-induced climate change is happening and that it is a substantial physical, ecological and economic threat.
+She was picked by Kelvin Droegemeier, the director of the OSTP.
 Although a Trump appointee, Droegemeier was on the record as accepting climate change as real.

-Weatherhead’s stance on climate change sharply contrasts from David Legates and Ryan Maue, also assigned roles within the research program under the Trump administration, but through the National Oceanic and Atmospheric Administration rather than OSTP.
-The duo both publicly questioned the seriousness of climate change.
+Weatherhead’s stance on climate change sharply contrasts with David Legates and Ryan Maue, also assigned roles within the research program under the Trump administration, but through NOAA rather than the OSTP.
+The duo publicly questioned the severity of climate change and the human role.

-Just a week before Trump left office, Legates and Maue were involved in the production of unapproved papers that cast doubt on mainstream climate science findings.
-Outraged, according to an OSTP spokesperson at the time, Droegemeier relieved the scientists of their duties and reassigned them to NOAA.
-They resigned from the government days later, just prior to President Biden’s inauguration.
+Just a week before President Donald Trump left office, Legates and Maue were involved in the production of unapproved papers that cast doubt on mainstream climate science findings.
+Outraged, according to an OSTP representative at the time, Droegemeier relieved the scientists of their duties and reassigned them to NOAA.
+They resigned from the government days later, just before President Biden’s inauguration.

 Weatherhead, unlike Legates and Maue, was not politically appointed but was brought into the government through the USGS as part of the career civil service and was detailed to the research program to run the assessment.
 This allowed her to keep her job after Biden took office.

-But her connection to Droegemeier, despite his efforts to support climate science by choosing her and subsequently dismissing Maue and Legates, may have made her a target of the Biden White House since he was appointed by Trump.
+But her connection to Droegemeier, despite his efforts to support climate science by choosing her and subsequently dismissing Maue and Legates, may have made her a target of the Biden White House.

 The assessment, which Weatherhead was tasked to lead, is a congressionally mandated report intended to support federal climate policy.
-Its primary audiences are Congress, the president and state and local government leaders.
+Its primary audiences are Congress, the president, and state and local government leaders.
 It’s also meant to inform and engage every American affected by climate change.

 Weatherhead was removed despite decades of experience as a climate scientist in the academic and private sectors.
 Before joining the U.S. Global Change Research Program, Weatherhead had served as a senior scientist at Jupiter Intelligence, a company that helps businesses and governments prepare for climate change.
 Before that, she worked at the University of Colorado for nearly 25 years, contributing to the Intergovernmental Panel on Climate Change reports, among others.
-She holds expertise in Earth observations, ozone depletion and the intersection of weather and climate, and served on NOAA’s Science Advisory Board.
+She has expertise in Earth observations, ozone depletion and the intersection of weather and climate, and served on NOAA’s Science Advisory Board.

 When she was named director of the assessment, several scientists, including those who have worked for Democrats, praised the decision.
-“She’s bright and accomplished.... she’s certainly a reasonable choice for this,” said Don Wuebbles, who led the development of the Climate Science Special Report for the Fourth National Climate Assessment in the Obama administration.
+“She’s bright and accomplished … she’s certainly a reasonable choice for this,” said Don Wuebbles, who led the development of the Climate Science Special Report for the Fourth National Climate Assessment in the Obama administration.

 Gavin Schmidt, selected by the Biden administration to be senior climate adviser at NASA, tweeted “She’s great” after she was selected for the role.